 E.g. software engineer AND “senior developer”

 Very straightforward.
 This search shows a combination of software engineer and senior developer.
-You will simply not see any profiles that does not have both of the above terms.
+You will simply not see any profiles that do not have both of the above terms.

 E.g. designer OR UX Designer OR Wireframe designer